-The Board verifies the reconciliation report and includes the report in the official certification documents.
+The Board reviews the reconciliation report, but it is not included in the official certification documents.

 Abstract of Votes

 During an election cycle, the Board canvasses all ballots cast in the election.
 Upon completion of the canvass, the County Auditor presents the Abstract of Votes to the Board.